Insider’s perspective

 - "I worry for the future of independent community pharmacy."

-- "For me personally, I see a continuing trust that is built by patients towards me as I continue
+- "For me personally, I see a continuing trust that is built by patients towards me as I continue to

-earn their respect through compassionate understanding for their specific situation and concerns
+earn their respect through compassionate understanding for their specific situation and concerns as

 I provide solutions, assistance, and insight into these concerns and situations."